vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Mathematics of Gradient Descent.md

 #mathematics

+>*Reminder: The derivative of a matrix and it's original value, have the same dimensions*

 As an example, say we had a neural network of one hidden layer, and an output layer of one sample.

 $W^1$, of dims $(n^1, n^0)$